 We have helped thousands of business owners from all around the world with their graphic design needs such as a logo design, website design, social media posts, banner and much more.

 Hire Social Media Page DesignerGet a free quote

 In addition to knowing what you hope to achieve, you should also have a full understanding of the people most likely to connect with your posts.
 This will help you create content that will resonate with the people who see it.
 Your competition can be a great resource for deciding the customers who are most likely to be interested in your Instagram posts.
 Review their content on the site and note which posts get the most interactions.
 You can also call upon the many tools available to survey customers and find existing information on the market for your products.

 Instagram is ideal for visual industries like graphic design and illustration, where imagery is a large part of everyday business.
 However, the pressure can be even more intense on brands in these industries, since customers expect to find high-quality, creative content on sites like Instagram.

 Look at brands that are known for their creative imagery on the platform and strive to create photos and videos that reach that same visual appeal.
+There are photo editing apps out there like Instasize that can help make your visuals stands out.
 If you do not have an internal team try hiring a freelance graphic designer to do the same.
 Occasionally, take a look at your profile as a whole and ask what first impression your brand likely makes on someone visiting your profile.

 04. Connect Other Platforms